zcourts/higgs/src/main/scala/info/crlog/higgs/protocols/boson/README.md

 1. To write a map, first write the type
 2. followed by the total number of elements in the map.
-3. Next write the fully qualified class name of the key (com.domain.MyClass) as a string using the rules for writing a string
-4. Next, write the key according to the rules for its type
+3. Next, write the key according to the rules for its type
-5. Next write the fully qualified class name of the value (com.domain.MyValueClass) as a string using the rules for writing a string
-6. then write the value according to the rules for its type.
+4. then write the value according to the rules for its type.

-At 3. and 5. if the serializer is in a language that doesn't support classes then the boson type, null should be written instead of the fully qualified class name.
-In this case the keys and values should be represented in a data structure appropriate for the language de-serializing.

 Both key and value can be empty.
 If either are empty then a the boson type null, should be written.

 #### POLO
 A POLO contains a __unordered__ set of fields.
 These fields have a name and a value.
 Field names are strings and values can be any valid Boson data type.
 In languages that are not type safe this is the same as a boson map.
+And the POLO flag __must not__ be used in those languages, instead the boson map data type should be used!
+The reason for this is that POLOs have a strict requirement for fully qualified class names to be provided.

 1. To write a POLO, first write the type
+2. Then write the fully qualified name of the POLO, e.g. com.domain.MyClass as a string using the rules for writing strings
-2. followed by the total number of elements in the POLO.
+3. followed by the total number of elements in the POLO.
-3. Next, write each field name according to the rules for a __string__
+4. Next, write each field name according to the rules for a __string__
-4. If the __value is not null__, Immediately after each field name write the type of the value.
-E.g. com.domain.MyClass - as a __string__, __If the value is null__ then write a boson null flag and __do not write anything else, i.e. ignore 5 below if the value is null__.
-If the value is __an array__, write __null__ followed by the array.
-See above, but basically an array will write its component's type (if available) so there's no need to do it here.
-This creates an ambiguity, if a value is null or the value is an array then null is written.
-To differentiate between the two situations.
-Check, if the
-__current byte == boson null__
-and the
-__next byte == boson array__
-then the value of the POLO's field __is an array__.
-Conversely, if the
-__current byte == boson null__
-and the
-__next byte != boson array__
-the value of the field __is not an array and should be set to null__
-5. Finally write the value for the field according to the rules for its type.
-__Values can be empty but not names__.
-If a field name is empty, skip and do not serialize.
+5. Immediately after each field name write the value according to the rules for its type __Values can be empty but not names__.
+If a field name is null, skip and do not serialize.
-If a value is empty then a type is still required.

 RPC Serialization
 ---